-I am a postdoc scholar in the Movement Generation and Control Group led by Dr. Ludovic Righetti.
+I am a postdoc scholar in the Movement Generation and Control Group led by Prof. Ludovic Righetti.
 My research focuses on both theoretical and empirical aspects of locomotion.
 I am mostly interested in generating complex motions for legged robots using optimisation and evaluating these behaviours on real robots.

 In this project, we are interested in using machine learning techniques to handle robot behaviors with hard impact dynamics and contacts, such as walking, jumping or catching a ball.
 We investigate reinforcement learning techniques to learn dynamic motions under contact.
 We also use statistical learning tools to find representations...

 In this project, we investigate the problem of computing movements for robots with arms and legs in intermittent contact with their environment that are physically correct.
 Our approach uses trajectory optimization and optimal control techniques.
 In particular, we study how the physics of mechanical systems impose a structure to the...

 In 2017 5th International Conference on Robotics and Mechatronics (ICROM), Iran, August 2017 (inproceedings)

 In this paper, we extend state of the art Model Predictive Control (MPC) approaches to generate safe bipedal walking on slippery surfaces.
 In this setting, we formulate walking as a trade off between realizing a desired walking velocity and preserving robust foot-ground contact.
 Exploiting this for- mulation inside MPC, we show that safe walking on various flat terrains can be achieved by compromising three main attributes, i. e. walking velocity tracking, the Zero Moment Point (ZMP) modulation, and the Required Coefficient of Friction (RCoF) regulation.
 Simulation results show that increasing the walking velocity increases the possibility of slippage, while reducing the slippage possibility conflicts with reducing the tip-over possibility of the contact and vice versa.